Skip to main content

 Key takeaways

-• Vyvanse is a prescription stimulant medicine used for ADHD and binge eating disorder.
-There is a generic version, lisdexamfetamine, which is as effective as brand-name Vyvanse but costs much less.
+• Vyvanse is a prescription stimulant used for ADHD and binge eating disorder that is available as a lower-cost generic version called lisdexamfetamine.

 • Some generic versions of Vyvanse are currently in shortage.
 However, availability can change on a day-to-day basis, so you can check with your pharmacy for availability.

 Vyvanse (lisdexamfetamine) is a prescription central nervous system (CNS) stimulant medication made by Takeda Pharmaceuticals.
-Vyvanse is approved by the Food and Drug Administration (FDA) to treat attention-deficit hyperactivity disorder (ADHD) in adults and pediatric patients 6 years and older.
-It is also FDA approved to treat moderate to severe binge eating disorder (BED) in adults.
-Vyvanse is classified by the DEA as a Schedule II controlled substance due to its high potential for drug abuse and dependence.
-ADHD medications like Vyvanse can be expensive, even with insurance, which is why patients who rely on them often seek out generic alternatives.
+It is approved by the Food and Drug Administration (FDA) to treat attention-deficit hyperactivity disorder (ADHD) in adults and pediatric patients 6 years and older, as well as moderate to severe binge eating disorder (BED) in adults.
+Vyvanse is classified by the DEA as a Schedule II controlled substance because of its potential for misuse and dependence.
+The FDA approved the first generic versions of Vyvanse in 2023, with several generic manufacturers now producing lisdexamfetamine at a lower price than the brand.

 RELATED: Considering an ADHD medication?
 Your guide to adult ADHD treatment